PaulaBarteau/data-migration/NMMNH/Project_Update.markdown

 ### Arctos Community Resources Created
  - 530 Paleo Agent names
- - 670 Biology Agent names
  - 285 Paleo Taxa with associated classifications
  - 245 [Geology Attribute](http://arctos.database.museum/info/ctDocumentation.cfm?table=CTGEOLOGY_ATTRIBUTE) terms to be used as new locality attributes
  - 108 [part name](http://arctos.database.museum/info/ctDocumentation.cfm?table=CTSPECIMEN_PART_NAME) definitions
  - 32 Paleo features
  - 47 Paleo new higher geography entries (In process: Quad maps are being added as higher geography via a bulk process.
 We have gathered the necessary data for 1,065 out of 2,430 Quads)
+ - 670 Biology Agent names
  - 44 Biology Herbarium higher geographies added
+ - 58 Biology Herbarium taxon names added

 ### Arctos Procedures Created/Refined
  - Worked with Arctos programmer to create a new method for encumbering all locality data.